-The specification for PDF/A is a set of restrictions and requirements applied to the “base” PDF standards (PDF 1.4 for PDF/A-1 and ISO 32000 for PDF/A-2 and PDF/A-3) plus a specific set of 3rd party standards.
+The specifications for PDF/A and PDF/UA are sets of restrictions and requirements applied to the “base” PDF standards (PDF 1.4 for PDF/A-1, ISO 32000-1 for PDF/A-2, PDF/A-3 and PDF/UA-1 and ISO 32000-2 for PDF/A-4) plus a specific set of 3rd party standards.
 The veraPDF subsystems include:

 veraPDF Implementation Checker

 The Implementation Checker parses and analyzes PDF documents.
-It outputs two types of report: a report describing the PDF document and its metadata and a Validation Report describing conformance to PDF/A flavours.
+It outputs two types of report: a report describing the PDF document and its metadata and a Validation Report describing conformance to PDF/A and PDF/UA flavours.

 veraPDF Metadata Fixer